 Though the trains no longer stop as they pass through the town and dewberries are not grown on a large scale anymore, Cameron has become a destination for serious collectors, decorators, trades persons, and those just interested in local history.

 Cameron was voted “Best Antique Area in North Carolina” by Our State Magazine, and “Best Antique Area in Moore County” by The Pilot Newspaper.
-Also featured in Southern Living Magazine, Cameron boasts twelve antique shops and is well worth the visit.
+Also featured in Southern Living Magazine, Cameron boasts several antique shops and is well worth the visit.
 Plan your trip soon to spend the day, enjoy lunch, and have a great antiquing experience.